nathanlcarlson/redfish-exporter/README.md

 pip3 install --no-cache-dir -r requirements.txt
 ```

-There is also a docker file available to create a docker container to run the exporter.
+There is also a Dockerfile available to create a docker container to run the exporter.

 ## Parameters